Enhancing reactivity of SiO$^+$ ions by controlled excitation to extreme rotational states: Methods

 As SiO\+ reacts away to form SiOH\+, the dip in fluorescence shifts to lower frequencies, reflecting an increase in SiOH\+ concentration.
-At any instance, the fluorescence spectrum is a combination of SiOH\+ and the unreacted SiO\+.
+At any instance in time, the fluorescence spectrum is a combination of SiOH\+ and the unreacted SiO\+.
 The resolving power of LCFMS technique in our ion trap is $\textit{m}$ / \textit{$\Delta$ m} = 30 and thus signals from SiO\+ (44 amu) and SiOH\+ (45 amu) could not be resolved.
 Moreover, the fluorescence of Ba\+ fluctuated due to drifts in frequency, on the order of a few MHz, of the lasers used to Doppler-cool Ba\+\!.
 On rare occasions, this also led to a loss of SiO\+ ions from the trap if the drift was larger than 5 MHz.
 To deal with the noise from fluorescence fluctuations, we used singular value decomposition (SVD) of the data to effectively isolate amplitude variations in fluorescence from the mass-dependent frequency shift of the fluorescence spectrum.
 With sufficient averaging, and by appropriately employing SVD analysis, we inferred the rate of reaction of SiO\+.
 Refer to Supplementary information for details on SVD analysis.
-To estimate \Hy concentration in the trap, we assume that $\sim$75\% of the background gas is H$_2$.
-The ion gauge reading is corrected using appropriate gas correction factors.
-In fig. 1a, uncertainties for data points at low \Hy densities (7$\times$10$^6$ cm$^{-3}$ and 1.4$\times$10$^7$ cm$^{-3}$), are obtained from standard deviations in the sample data; for higher number densities, only one data set was available to measure the estimated reaction rate.
-The error bars for these have been conservatively estimated at 30\% based on the data sets taken at lower \Hy pressure.
-We repeated the measurement of the reaction rate at a given pressure several times over the course of a 5-day measurement period and during this 5-day period, the pressure reading was constant to within the error of the gauge.